Shaun Tan Award for Young Artists

 Shaun Tan is an acclaimed artist and writer who grew up in Perth.

 Subiaco Library has two impressive murals by Shaun Tan on display.
 The Tea Party features a riotous array of strange characters and landscapes and The 100 Year Picnic is based on a photograph from the 1920s found in the archives of the Subiaco Museum.

 In 2011, Shaun won an Academy Award for his short film, The Lost Thing, and received the Astrid Lindgren Memorial Award honouring his contribution to international children's literature.
-Shaun has also worked as a concept artist for the films Horton Hears a Who! and Pixar's WALL-E. Some of Shaun's stories have been adapted for the stage and he is currently working on lots of exciting new projects.
+For more information about his work, visit Shaun Tan’s official website.